Effenti/react-native-boilerplate/README.md

 # Effenti's React Native Boilerplate
 This is our very own React Native recipe for success!
+In this repo you'll find an empty react-native project, with all the essential packages.
+This boilerplate offers the following:

+* Navigation
+* Carousel
+* Icons

 ## Getting started